ijnek/webots/docs/reference/supervisor.md

 This node should be defined in a `.wbo` file referenced by the `filename` parameter.
 Such a file can be produced easily from Webots by selecting a node in the scene tree window and using the `Export` button.

+> **Note**: only PROTO that have been previously declared as `IMPORTABLE EXTERNPROTO` can be spawned using the supervisor.
+This can be done by pressing the similarly named button above the scene tree.
+More information is available [here](../guide/the-scene-tree.md#importable-externproto-panel).

 The `position` parameter defines the position in the MF\_NODE where the new node will be inserted.
 It can be positive or negative.
 Here are a few examples for the `position` parameter: